-I'm just getting over a bad cold, and my ears have been plugged for more than a week.
+I'm just getting over a cold, and my ears feel plugged.
 What causes this?
 Is there any remedy for plugged ears?

 Answers from Laura J. Orvidas, M.D.